Theodor Mommsen: Mommsen as politician

 Mommsen was a delegate to the Prussian House of Representatives from 1863 to 1866 and again from 1873 to 1879, and delegate to the Reichstag from 1881 to 1884, at first for the liberal German Progress Party (Deutsche Fortschrittspartei), later for the National Liberal Party, and finally for the Secessionists.
-He was very concerned with questions about academic and educational policies and held national positions.
+He was concerned with questions about academic and educational policies and held national positions.
 Although he had supported German Unification, he was disappointed with the politics of the German Empire and he was quite pessimistic about its future.
 Mommsen strongly disagreed with Otto von Bismarck about social policies in 1881, advising collaboration between Liberals and Social Democrats and using such strong language that he narrowly avoided prosecution.

 As a Liberal nationalist Mommsen favored assimilation of ethnic minorities into German society, not exclusion.
 In 1879, his colleague Heinrich von Treitschke began a political campaign against Jews (the so-called Berliner Antisemitismusstreit).
-Mommsen strongly opposed antisemitism and wrote a harsh pamphlet in which he denounced von Treitschke's views.
+Mommsen strongly opposed antisemitism and wrote a pamphlet in which he denounced von Treitschke's views.
 Mommsen viewed a solution to antisemitism in voluntary cultural assimilation, suggesting that the Jews could follow the example of the people of Schleswig-Holstein, Hanover and other German states, which gave up some of their special customs when integrating into Prussia.
-In 1890 Mommsen became one of the co-founders of the Association for Defense against Antisemitism (Abwehrverein), a humanist association created to publicly counter the growing antisemitism in Germany.
+In 1890 Mommsen became one of the co-founders of the Association for Combating Antisemitism (Abwehrverein), a humanist association created to publicly counter the growing antisemitism in Germany.

 Mommsen was a vehement spokesman for German nationalism, maintaining a militant attitude towards the Slavic nations, to the point of advocating the use of violence against them.
 In an 1897 letter to the Neue Freie Presse of Vienna, Mommsen called Czechs "apostles of barbarism" and wrote that "the Czech skull is impervious to reason, but it is susceptible to blows".

 Influence of Mommsen

 Fellow Nobel Laureate (1925) Bernard Shaw cited Mommsen's interpretation of the last First Consul of the Republic, Julius Caesar, as one of the inspirations for his 1898 (1905 on Broadway) play, Caesar and Cleopatra.

-Noted naval historian and theorist Alfred Thayer Mahan formulated the thesis for his magnum opus, The Influence of Sea Power Upon History, while reading Mommsen's History of Rome.
+Noted naval historian and theorist Alfred Thayer Mahan formulated the thesis for his magnum opus, The Influence of Sea Power upon History, while reading Mommsen's History of Rome.

 The playwright Heiner Müller wrote a 'performance text' entitled Mommsens Block (1993), inspired by the publication of Mommsen's fragmentary notes on the later Roman empire and by the East German government's decision to replace a statue of Karl Marx outside the Humboldt University of Berlin with one of Mommsen.

 There is a Gymnasium (academic high school) named for Mommsen in his hometown of Bad Oldesloe, Schleswig-Holstein, Germany.
 His birthplace Garding in the west of Schleswig styles itself "Mommsen-Stadt Garding".